SmileYik/LuaInMinecraftBukkitII/docs/en/Configuration.md

   "debug": false,
   // Whether to enable bStats statistics
   "bStats": true,
+  // Lua reflection settings
+  "luaReflection": {
+    // The type of reflection used by Lua.
+The available reflection types are as follows:
+    // org.eu.smileyik.luaInMinecraftBukkitII.reflect.FastReflection:
+    //    Fast reflection based on bytecode generation.
+It is the fastest, but may cause issues in certain use cases.
+    // org.eu.smileyik.luaInMinecraftBukkitII.reflect.MixedFastReflection:
+    //    Same as FastReflection, but falls back to standard Java reflection in case of a failed call.
+    // default:
+    //    Standard Java reflection.
+    "type": "default",
+    // Reflection cache capacity, which refers to the maximum number of cache entries.
+The cache entries for fields, methods, and constructors are independent of each other.
+    "cacheCapacity": 1024
+  },
   // Lua environment settings, multiple Lua environments can be set at the same time "luaState": {
     // Lua environment id